nii-yamagishilab/AntiDeepfake/README.md

 The AntiDeepfake project provides a series of powerful foundation models post-trained for deepfake detection.
 The AntiDeepfake model can be used for feature extraction for deepfake detection in a zero-shot manner, or it may be further fine-tuned and optimized for a specific database or deepfake-related task.

-This table below summarizes the Equal Error Rate (EER) performance across multiple evaluation datasets, along with model sizes, to help guide your selection.
+The table below summarizes the Equal Error Rate (EER) performance across multiple evaluation datasets, along with model sizes, to help guide your selection.

 For more technical details and analysis, please refer to our paper [Post-training for Deepfake Speech Detection](https://arxiv.org/abs/2506.21090).